 This snippet appears in my

-Note that I’ve used key bindings that corresponds to the default ones that tmux use for a similar purpose, this gets us some consistency all across.
+Notice how I’ve used key bindings that correspond to the default ones that tmux use for a similar purpose, this gets us some consistency all across.

-So now we can push into the stack the selections we know we could use latter and select them from the list when needed.
+Now we can push into the stack any selections we know we could use latter and just grab them from the list when needed.